 The Jumpy was first introduced in 1996 and proved an immediate hit.
-It was radically redesigned for the second series launched in 2007.
-The third series, introduced in 2016, boasts a large load compartment for the van’s size, with a regular shape that makes it ideal for the transport of cargo and for the installation of Syncro System van racking.
+It was radically redesigned for a second series in 2007.
+The third series, introduced in 2016, boasts a large cargo compartment for the van’s size, with a regular shape that makes it ideal for the transport of cargo and for the installation of Syncro System van racking.

 The current version of the Jumpy boasts a useful load capacity of up to 1400 kg with 6.6 m3 of volume and 4 m of useful length.
 The Jumpy can also tow a trailer of up to 2.5 tons maximum authorised mass.
-Thanks to its modular design, the Jumpy offers a choice of two wheelbases (2.92 m and 3.27 m), two rear overhangs (0.80 m and 1.15 m) and 3 different lengths.
+Thanks to its modular design, the Jumpy offers a choice of two wheelbases (2.92 m and 3.27 m), two rear overhangs (0.80 m and 1.15 m), which can be combined to create 3 different lengths.

 The Syncro Group began producing and installing all kinds of protective liners for the Jumpy back in 1996.
 The Syncro range includes practical plywood or aluminium liners to protect the floor of your van.
 As with all vans, the original floor is not particularly robust, and can easily be dented or deformed by falling cargo or protruding parts.

-Syncro’s body liners are in great demand too, as they prevent damage to caused by shifting or falling cargo striking doors and walls while the van is travelling.
+Syncro’s interior liners are in great demand too, as they prevent damage caused by shifting or falling cargo striking the doors

 Installation times are extremely short too, as all Syncro liners for the Jumpy come cut to size and pre-drilled.